 Social media platforms, and the demands of their users, are continuously evolving, updating, and shifting.

-So, marketers need to be constantly aware of the changes in order to remain on the feeds, 'for you' pages and discover pages of their customers.
+So, marketers and marketing technologists need to be constantly aware of the changes in order to remain on the feeds, 'for you' pages and discover pages of their customers.

 As of January 2022, there are 3.96 billion total social media users across all platforms.
 And with those nearly 4B people bouncing across 6 social platforms on average, you've got to keep your finger on the algorithmic pulse.